dpjanes/iotdb-homestar/README.md

 We develop on Mac and test on Raspberry Pis, Linux boxes and Intel Edisons (so far).
 The Home☆Star project also presents an API on your LAN, so you don't necessarily have to use Node.JS to work with IOTDB.

-## Tell me more:
 ### IOTDB v.
 Home☆Star

-First, a simple introduction of "what's what".

 * **Home☆Star** is the "management" part - it handles the HTML user interface, presenting the RESTful API, hooking into notifications systems like MQTT or FireBase, and installing and configuring IOTDB related modules.
 * **IOTDB** is the "core" - it's a small Node.JS library that orchestrates making all your different things work together.